 ➲ Finish and serve

-Garnish with extra parmesan and fresh herbs if using.
-Serve hot, straight from the pan.
+Garnish with extra parmesan and a sprinkle of fresh herbs if desired, adding both flavor and visual appeal.
+Serve hot, straight from the pan, for a comforting, restaurant-quality meal that’s ready to enjoy immediately.

-• Use sun-dried tomatoes in oil.
-The ones in oil bring way more flavor and texture than the dry-packed kind.
+• Use sun-dried tomatoes in oil: Tomatoes packed in oil bring richer flavor and better texture than the dry-packed variety, enhancing the overall depth of the dish.

-• Don’t skimp on seasoning early.
-The chicken needs to be seasoned well before it hits the pan to carry flavor through the dish.
+• Don’t skimp on seasoning early: Season the chicken well before it hits the pan so the flavor penetrates the meat and carries through the entire dish.

-• Keep the pasta moving.
-Stir every few minutes while it simmers to avoid clumping or sticking to the bottom.
+• Keep the pasta moving: Stir every few minutes while it simmers to prevent clumping and sticking, ensuring even cooking and a creamy, smooth texture.

-• Let it rest.
-Once cooked, let the pasta sit for 2 minutes before serving—it’ll thicken slightly and set up better.
+• Let it rest: Once cooked, allow the pasta to sit for 2 minutes before serving.
+This brief rest lets the sauce thicken slightly and helps the flavors meld, giving a more polished final dish.

 ➲ Can I use a different cut of chicken?